codewars/docs/content/concepts/kata/translations.md

 ### Rejecting a translation

-## Fixing existing language version
+## Fixing existing language versions

 Code Warriors can fork a translation to improve it and help it get approved faster.
 However they will not receive rank or honor progression, only the original translator will.